 The number of doorways can also affect price, mainly if the flooring is installed after lintels since the latter will cover the expansion gap.
 As a result, a large single room with herringbone flooring will be less expensive to build than numerous smaller rooms connected by a hallway.

 A seasoned fitter will often charge more for their services when considering how much to install the herringbone floors.
 However, the advantage of hiring a highly qualified flooring installer is that you can be confident of beautiful results without any installation-related problems.

 Herringbone hardwood floors require precise measuring, cutting, and fitting.
 Therefore, they’re always more challenging to install than alternative hardwood options.
 Consequently, paying for an experienced installer’s skillset is always better.

 Related Article: How Much Does Engineered Hardwood Cost?

 The Short Answer

 Herringbone wood floors can cost up to $4,000.
-Although, pricing may be lower depending on variables like space, wastage and the need for extra labour hours.
+Although, may be lower depending on variables like space, wastage and the need for extra labour hours.

 It’s always better to ensure you get value for your money by buying herringbone floors from reputable suppliers.
 Here at Three Trees Flooring, we only deliver herringbone wood planks that meet superior manufacturing standards.
 Look through our online collection to see what we mean.